zzztzzzt/Amol-JS/README.md

 ![logo](https://github.com/zzztzzzt/Amol-JS/blob/main/real-showcase.png)

 IMPORTANT : This project is still in the development and testing stages.
-The code may cause unknown risks and any form of use is not allowed.
+Any form of use is not allowed.
 We are not responsible for any property damage or legal issues caused by the use of this project.

 Amol-JS uses Three.js for 3D graphics rendering.
 Three.js licensed under the MIT License.
 Three.js License : [https://github.com/mrdoob/three.js/blob/dev/LICENSE](https://github.com/mrdoob/three.js/blob/dev/LICENSE)